Anas127/Stats-preview-card-component/README.md

 ### What I learned

-- Make overlay over an image.
+- Make an overlay over an image.

 ### Useful resources